-Mappem Geophysics has developed specific object detection systems that are sensitive to ferrous and non-ferrous objects (aluminium mines or LMB mines).
+MAPPEM Geophysics has developed specific object detection systems that are sensitive to ferrous and non-ferrous objects (aluminum mines or LMB mines).
 Our active systems are therefore particularly well suited to the UXO detection:

 Working for the Defense industry requires innovative and state-of-the-art technologies.
-This sector is extremely challenging mainly related to the complexity of the marine environment and the high requirements of the sector.
-From corrosion and cathodic protection to vessels discretion, MAPPEM is working with the state agencies and companies to provide new tools and instruments.
+This sector is extremely challenging, mainly related to the complexity of the marine environment and the high requirements of the sector.
+From corrosion and cathodic protection to vessels discretion, MAPPEM Geophysics is working with state agencies and companies to provide new tools and instruments.

 Applications of electromagnetics to Defense

 Our systems adapted to Defense issues

 Our active and passive systems and our expertise in electromagnetic are particularly well suited to Defense issues:

 In civil engineering for port and coastal development, a complete understanding of the geology of the marine subsurface is necessary to assess its influence on the detailed design of infrastructure, and thus successfully complete each phase of a new port or coastal project (design, construction, operation).